DevExpress/DevExtreme-Intl/README.md

 # DevExtreme-Intl

+**IMPORTANT**: This repo is in maintenance mode.
+Since v19.2, DevExtreme provides localization via Intl API out of the box, and this module is redundant.
+We do not recommend using it any longer.

 This integration module enables localization of [DevExtreme](http://js.devexpress.com/) widgets using the global [Intl](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Intl) object of the  ECMAScript Internationalization API.

 Using *Intl* is an alternative to the *Globalize* based mechanism [documented here](https://js.devexpress.com/Documentation/Guide/Widgets/Common/UI_Widgets/Localization_-_Use_Globalize/).
 Please note that in comparison to *Globalize*, there are some restrictions which are described in [the section *Restrictions*](#restrictions) below.